mercury-telemetry/mercury-telemetry/README.md

 # Setup
 ### For Unix-like OS
-1. Do
+1. Install python and psycopg2 dependencies
 ```
 ## Ubuntu/Debian
 sudo apt install python3-dev libpq-dev

 ## RPM-based Linux
+# Now we only tested on Fedora 31 successfully,
+# but there should be very little differences on other RPM-based Linux systems.
+# If you can test on centOS/RedHat/OpenSuse and other versions of Fedora, please give us some feedback.
+# Thanks for your help!
+#
 # dnf is yum's successor.
-In Fedora31/32, you can still use yum as package manager
+In Fedora 31/32, you can still use yum as package manager
 sudo dnf install python-devel libpq-devel

+## macOS
+# Detailed step is comming soon
+# If you receive errors when installing psycopg2, try using:
+env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip install psycopg2
 ```

 2. Install the follwoing dependencies: